-In order to receive the Alabama Class A or Class AA certificate, the student must apply through the School of Education Certification Office.
+In order to receive the Alabama Class A or Class AA certificate, the applicant must apply through the School of Education's Teacher Certification Office after successful completion of all graduation requirements specific to their program.
+An official transcript from AUM, a regionally accredited institution, documenting an earned Class A or Class AA degree will accompany the Alabama State Department of Education Certification Application.

-Students in the School of Education must determine certification requirements through the Certification Office.